brucefan1983/GPUMD/tests_regression/README.md

 case names.

 This is a regression gate, not an exhaustive validation of every GPUMD build configuration or potential family.
-Optional NetCDF and MDI paths are not covered by executable-level cases.
+Optional NetCDF paths are not covered by executable-level cases.
 Other optional or normally disabled potential implementations require separate coverage before making claims about them.